The New Science of GoalSetting and Achievement

 S– According to brain research, savor more goal achievement by activating and boosting your Dopamine by:

 - Regular exercise

 - Goal setting efforts

 James Allen wrote in As a Man Thinketh, “The greatest discovery of our generation is that people can alter the outer aspects of their lives by changing the inner attitudes of their minds.”
 You have tremendous potential.
 Success and an optimistic outlook on life is a choice.
-It can be accelerated by considering how to ramp up our dopamine.
+Accelerate this by ramping up your dopamine.
 Too many people look at their life in a negative aspect.
-Above all, each New Year, each new day and each new month is an opportunity to start again and create the future you want.
+However, each New Year, each new day and each new month is an opportunity to start again and create the future you want.

-Speaker Earl Nightingale once said, “The problem isn’t in people achieving goals; they will do that.
+Speaker Earl Nightingale once said, “The problem is not in people achieving goals; they will do that.
 The problem is getting them to set goals in the first place.”
-So, write out you goals.
+So, write out your goals.
 Use SCORES from the science of goalsetting to achieve your goals.
 Consequently, you will create hope and positive momentum to realized what you want out of life.
 Think in terms of balance; do not just zero in on your career or finances.
-Remember other areas too, though like family, friends, health, recreational, leisure and community.
+Remember other areas too, such as: family, friends, health, recreational, leisure and community.
 In addition, set short-term and long-term goals.

 Pulling It All Together